cobaltgit/CobaltAPI/README.md

 `image_url`: string - required parameter - the background image URL to use
 `top_text`: string - required parameter - the top text to use
-`bottom_text`: string - required parameter - the bottom text to use
+`bottom_text`: string - optional parameter - the bottom text to use

 ## Install your own instance